hans-mayer/blog/_posts/2022-06-19-GPSD-NTP-on-Raspberry-PI4-with-Bullseye.markdown

 <img src="/images/pi4_with_gps.jpg" width="400">

 As you can see the vendor is M0UPU.
-You can buy the GPS modules at uputronics.com
+You can buy the GPS modules at uputronics.com <br> At that time an ublox MAX-M8Q was used as chip on the gps hat.

 I decided to compile GPSD and NTPD by myself and not to use a possible available package.
 To do so a lot of packages are needed: